 Knowing how much downtime costs is integral when trying to formulate a disaster recovery solution.

-Before being able to consider your downtime cost, you will need to calculate your lost productivity and lost revenue first.
+Before being able to consider your downtime cost, you will need to calculate your lost revenue and lost productivity first.